Constructor-999/Snes2PC/README.md

 ### 3D
-You can find all the 3d files in the 3D folder the Raspberry Pico and the Neopixel led are glued down with hot glue
+You can find all the 3d files in the 3D folder the Raspberry Pico and the Neopixel led are placed using hot glue

 ### Credits
 This project was heavily inspired by :